Brownian motion and stochastic areas on complex partial flag manifolds with blocks of equal size: Introduction

 This paper is part of a larger project, namely to determine the properties of horizontal Brownian motion, the area process and the winding process on the compact homogeneous symplectic manifolds, in particular the heat kernel, characteristic function and the asymptotics.
 All compact homogeneous symplectic manifolds are Kähler, and turn out to be precisely the complex flag manifolds \cite{Borel1954}.
 Similar studies have already been carried out for the complex projective spaces \cite{Baudoin2011TheSH, baudoin2024lawindexbrownianloops}, the complex Grassmannians \cite{Baudoin2021} and the complex full flag manifolds \cite{baudoin2025fullflag}.
 The setup of this paper is very similar to \cite{baudoin2025fullflag} and generalises the results of that paper on the full flag manifolds to a more general class of partial flag manifolds, namely those with blocks of equal size.

 The main novel results of this extension will now be discussed.
 In \textsection\ref{subsec:generator-BM-flag}, a Brownian motion on $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ is represented in terms of a unitary Brownian motion.
-This leads to the expression of the Laplace-Beltrami operator on $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ in affine coordinates of theorem \ref{thm:Laplace-Beltrami-operator-flags}.
+This leads to the expression of the Laplace--Beltrami operator on $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ in affine coordinates of theorem \ref{thm:Laplace-Beltrami-operator-flags}.
 In theorem \ref{thm:horizontal-MB-m} this Brownian motion is lifted to a horizontal Brownian motion on the unitary group in some trivialisation.
 In contrast to the full flag manifold, the first coordinate of the Brownian motion in the trivialisation is not only determined by the area processes.

-Theorem \ref{thm:Laplace-transform-area-functional-equal-size} gives the characteristic function of the area processes conditional on the radial processes.
+Theorem \ref{thm:Laplace-transform-area-functional-equal-size} expresses the characteristic function of the area processes conditional on the squared radial processes in terms of the heat kernel of the Jacobi processes on the simplex of Hermitian matrices.
 This expression is then used in corollary \ref{cor:limit-area-process-on-Fm} to show that the large time limit of the area processes are independent and identically distributed Cauchy random variables of parameter $m(n-m)$.

 Definition \ref{def:matrix-Jacobi-process-simplex} introduces the Jacobi operators on the simplex of Hermitian matrices.
 A thorough study of these processes is planned for a follow up article.
-In theorem \ref{thm:generator-process-of-interest} it is shown that the radial processes of a Brownian motion on $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ form a matrix Jacobi process on the simplex.
+In theorem \ref{thm:generator-process-of-interest} it is shown that the radial processes of a Brownian motion on $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ form a Jacobi process on the simplex of Hermitian matrices of index $(m/2,\dots ,m/2)$.

 In \textsection\ref{sec:canonical-torus-bundle} an explicit construction of the canonical torus bundle over $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ is given in terms of the quotient of Lie groups